The Caribbean (probably The Bahamas) by Harry Leslie Hoffman (1871-1964)

 Executed ca. 1915-20

-In spite of a pencil inscription on stretcher on verso stating “Grand Cayman Island”, our more recent research indicates that it is highly likely that this painting was executed during one of his several visits to the Bahamas.
+Despite a pencil inscription on stretcher on verso stating “Grand Cayman Island”, recent consultations with museum experts indicate that it is highly likely that this painting was executed during one of Hoffman’s several visits to the Bahamas.

 Harry Leslie Hoffman (1871-1964) was one of the most significant American Impressionist painters of the first half of the twentieth century, and an influential force in securing the historical legacy of the famous Lyme Art Colony in Old Lyme, Connecticut.
 Unwaveringly committed to the exploration of new and varied subject matter, Hoffman’s career took him beyond New England to the American South, Europe, the Bahamas and Bermuda, and some of the planets’s least explored locales at that time, such as the Galapagos Islands and British Guiana (Guyana).
 His pioneering studies in “undersea art” represent some of the earliest artistic efforts to depict the diversity of life in tropical waters.